Operated by former HP, HPInc, and HPE employees who volunteer their time. Not officially endorsed or supported. Join us!

 Not always obvious: Which HP-related companies am I a retiree or former employee of?
 Given HP's complex history of acquisitions, divestitures, and spinoffs, the company or companies that you are legally a former employee of may not be obvious.
 If any doubt, check here: Which Company

-HPInc (Hewlett Packard Company) HPInc official US External HR Support page (Page may take several minutes to load) -- select "HR Questions" tab, scroll down to "Payroll Questions."
+HPInc (Hewlett Packard Company) HPInc official U.S. External HR Support page (Select "HR Questions" tab, scroll down to "Payroll Questions."

 For other contact info: https://www.hpalumni.org/contacts